hunnurjirao/YOLO-Object-Detection/README.md

-# YOLO-Object-Detection
+# YOLOv3-Object-Detection
-YOLO Object Detection Using Open CV and DNN
+YOLOv3 Object Detection Using Open CV and DNN

 With yolo we can detect objects at a relatively high speed.
 With a GPU we would be able to process over 45 frames/second while with a CPU around a frame per second.